ricebear-org/ricebear-org.github.io/discord.md

 **A brief explanation of the Ring System**:
 The Ring System establishes a way to identify active members, as well as creating a safety moat for ourselves.
 New users start at Ring 5 (Guest), and can work their way up to Ring 2 (Member+).
 Promotions are made through being active in our community, without causing trouble often.

+**Slow, yet significant changes are under way.
+This hierarchy may update in the near future.**

 Hierarchy:
-Moderation Team (self explanatory)
+Ring 1 - Moderation Team (self explanatory)
-Ring 1 - Founder (exclusive to sages who were here since the start, functionally the same as Ring 2) Ring 2 - Member+ (must be active for "quite some time", have an opportunity to join the moderation team, if desired) Ring 3 - Member (typically consecutive 4 months of frequent activity, at a minimum) Ring 4 - Prospective Member (must have this to gain access to usable channels) Ring 5 - Guest (cannot access any usable channels, may be kicked from the server if self-action is not taken to join our community)
+Ring 2 - Member+ (must be active for "quite some time", have an opportunity to join Ring 1, if desired) Ring 3 - Member (typically consecutive 4 months of frequent activity, at a minimum) Ring 4 - Prospective Member (must have this to gain access to usable channels) Ring 5 - Guest (cannot access any usable channels, may be kicked from the server if self-action is not taken to join our community)